qrvey/partner-portal/docs/data-router/Transforms/data-rule-flat-array.md

 ```

-Also we can add filtering the result with the fields condition, could we specify a condition like "{{$flatArray.id}} == 3" for filter the data and are sure that only return the records where "data.visas.countries.id" == 3 .
-The data saved at \_source or destination named "flatArray" is result the filter applied in the data rule 'flatArray' and the data saved at
+Note we used a filter condition "{{$flatArray.id}} == 3" to filter the data to only return the records where "data.visas.countries.id" == 3.
+The data saved at \_source for destination named "flatArray" is the result of the filter applied in the data rule 'flatArray' and the data saved at
-\_source or destination named "labResult" is a result the 'flatData'.
+\_source for destination named "labResult" is the result the 'flatData' transform.

 </div>